mitre/license-standardizer/README.md

-# MITRE Repo Minder
+# Repo Minder

-Repository file standardization and compliance tool for MITRE open-source projects.
+Repository file standardization and compliance tool for GitHub organizations.

+Developed by MITRE for managing 240+ Security Automation Framework repositories, but designed to work with any GitHub organization and team.

 ## Features